kbss-cvut/jopa-examples/README.md

 It is a Spring Boot application, uses declarative transactions and JSON-LD.
 11. **Example09** - JOPA with the [Semantic Object Query Language](https://github.com/kbss-cvut/jopa/wiki/Semantic-Object-Query-Language)
  support.
 It is a Spring Boot application, uses autowiring of JOPA `EntityManager`, and produces JSON-LD.
+12. **Example10** - Treatment of strings and languages in JOPA.

 Each example has its own README file with a more detailed description.
-Note that JOPA requires at least Java 8.
-Switch version of Java in the root `pom.xml` via the `jdk.version` property to see how it runs with newer Java versions.

 #### Additional Examples